Rahulsharma0810/notes-rvsharma-com/LLM/MCP Server.md

 MCP is like **an API app store for LLMs and agents** — plug, play, and go.

-This helps individual contributors to:
+This helps developers contributors to:
 - Eliminate glue code.
 - Enable modularity.
 - Support agent ecosystems.

 You can think of it like this — for example, you want to create a **Travel Planning Agent**.
 Let’s say you’d like to go to **Singapore**.

 Basically MCP is a way to integrate with other Tools APIs.
 For example Airbnb Api, Booking.
-Com, Accuweather APIs.
+Com, Accu-weather APIs.

 The agent first interacts with a **weather API**.
 If it finds the weather is good for a vacation, it then goes to a **flights API** for price searches, and then to a **hotel booking API**.